pytorch/xla/docs/torchbench.md

 | `VERIFIER_SKIPPED`           | Verification was skipped                                 |
 | `VERIFIER_DIDNT_RUN`         | Verification did not run due to an unexpected reason     |

+## Tips and Tricks

+### Functionalization

+PyTorch/XLA is a functional PyTorch backend, that relies on PyTorch's functionalization layer for supporting features, such as aliasing and mutation.
+For example, the update `a[::2].add_(1)` would not propagate to `a` if it weren't for the functionalization layer.
+In the end, it translates to higher overhead when tracing.
+Which means that, mainly in non-dynamo settings (where we always trace before running an iteration), overhead might take a significant slice of the total time.

+It is possible to improve performance of those affected configurations by disabling said functionalization layer by setting `XLA_DISABLE_FUNCTIOINALIZATON=1`.
+However, note that in-place operations will stop working as expected.
+This might lead to unexpected results.

 [1]: https://github.com/pytorch/benchmark
 [2]: https://github.com/pytorch/pytorch/blob/main/benchmarks/dynamo/torchbench.py